timhedspeth/timhedspeth.github.io/php2650final.md

 ### Overall Comparisons

 Above, we discussed three different algorithms, k-means, spectral clustering, and fuzzy c-means clustering, and their applications to image segmentation.
-In summary, k-means is computationally inexpensive, but its results can be limited by the randomness of initialization and its simpler methodology.
-Spectral clustering is able to better extract unusual patterns in images and find globally optimal solutions, but it falls prey to computational complexity and even forces us to limit the size of images in the applications we showed above.
-Fuzzy c-means allows for better exploration of images that contain noisy overlap, but it is sensitive to the intensity of pixels and outputs probabilities of cluster membership, making the results less straightforward, and also requires a rescaling of the images to speed up computation time.
+In summary, k-means is computationally inexpensive, but its results can be limited by the randomness of initialization and its simpler methodology (Norouzi, et al.;Vijay and Subhashini).
+Spectral clustering is able to better extract unusual patterns in images and find globally optimal solutions, but it falls prey to computational complexity and even forces us to limit the size of images in the applications we showed above(Liu et al.; Tung et al.; Zhang et al.).
+Fuzzy c-means allows for better exploration of images that contain noisy overlap, but it is sensitive to the intensity of pixels and outputs probabilities of cluster membership, making the results less straightforward, and also requires a rescaling of the images to speed up computation time (Chuang et al.; Norouzi et al.).
 A disadvantage of all three methods is that the user has to select a number of clusters before the analysis.
 Thus, there are strengths and weaknesses to each method at both an algorithmic and practical level.
 In terms of applying these algorithms to images, spectral clustering was not able to segment the image of the brain well, but performed relatively well on the Birman cat.
 In contrast, k-means and fuzzy c-means performed decently in terms of segmenting the white part of Birmans body, but performed very well for the brain image, when the number of clusters is large enough.
 Fuzzy-c-means performed especially well for the noisier images, while all methods successfully segmented the high-contrast dog image.

 ### Application avilability
 Now that you have an understanding of the algorithms as well as their strengths and weaknesses, you can check out our [shiny app](https://timhedspeth1.shinyapps.io/imagesegmentationproject/).
 In this app, you can select from some existing examples or even upload your own image to see how these algorithms perform!
 You can also play with changing the number of clusters or the tuning parameter and neighborhood distance parameters in the spectral clustering algorithm to see how these affect the results.
 The [R file](function.R), containing the code used for the shiny app, is available to download here, for the sake of reproducibility!